 We always suggest you inspect both the packaging and goods before signing the delivery.

 Please allow enough time for the product to be delivered and inspected before booking a tradesman.
-Ourselves and Forest cannot be held responsible for any out of pocket expenses incurred due to products being unavailable, damaged or a delay in delivery.
+We cannot be held responsible for any out of pocket expenses incurred due to products being unavailable, damaged or a delay in delivery.

-Please note that the delivery drives are unable to remove cabin packaging.
+Please note that the delivery drivers are unable to remove cabin packaging.
 Transit packaging will be left with the goods to avoid damage or deterioration until you are in a position to construct your purchase.
-This also applies if you have booked Forest's installation service.

 Log Cabin Installation

 Before you start do not attempt the assembly of your cabin until you have checked the component list which is at the back of the drawing sheets.
 This is to ensure all parts are present to aid the installation of your new cabin.
-If you have missing or damaged components please notify us or Forest within 3 days of receiving the cabin.
+If you have missing or damaged components please notify us as soon as possible.

 Special attention should be paid to the possibility of surrounding raised ground draining onto the slab or under your cabin.
 Building the base correctly is highly important- corner cutting here will result in a difficult build as well as impacting the longevity of the cabin.